6 Must-Read Books of Chinese Mythology

 Just like Strange Tales from a Chinese Studio, the Soushen Ji or In Search of the Supernatural is a compilation of many little wondrous tales, 464 in total.
 This was written around 350 A.D., attributed most commonly to the historian Gan Bao, and despite being far less well known than Strange Tales from a Chinese Studio, it was in fact the inspiration for Pu Songling writing it, and considered by him to be far superior to his own work.
 Unfortunately, not all volumes are available; many have been lost to time, as is common with literature this old.

 What is so great about this book is that it serves as a record of the early myths and folktales of the Western Han Dynasties.
-Though again written in a plain style, the stories are wonderfully illustrated and contain the full spectrum of Chinese folkloric tradition: prophecies and dreams, the interactions and relationships between humans, gods, ghosts, and spirits, and much more.
+Though again written in a style, the stories are wonderfully illustrated and contain the full spectrum of Chinese folkloric tradition: prophecies and dreams, the interactions and relationships between humans, gods, ghosts, and spirits, and much more.

 Songs of Chu(楚辞)